jtimonen/scalable-mixed-domain-GPs/README.md

-# Scalable mixed-domain Gaussian processes
+# Scalable mixed-domain Gaussian process modeling and model reduction for longitudinal data

-Code for the experiments in the paper "Scalable mixed-domain Gaussian processes" by J. Timonen and H. Lähdesmäki.
+Code for the experiments in the paper "Scalable mixed-domain Gaussian process modeling and model reduction for longitudinal data" by J. Timonen and H. Lähdesmäki.

 This repo consists of two parts.